 Sunscreen is the most efficient way to protect your kid’s skin while they’re out in the sun.
 Be sure to apply sunscreen to all areas that may be exposed.
 How often you need to reapply may depend on the weather, time of day, and other factors.
 Just like for adults, for kids it’s suggested you reapply at least twice during their time out in the sun, including after swimming or sweating heavily, and every 2-3 hours if they’re out for an extended period of sun exposure.

 Kids are always on the go, which is why we created our quick & easy option, BGS Kids Spray & Play.
-With powerful protection of SPF 50 this kids sunscreen provides UVA and UVB protection and doesn’t have fragrance or parabens, which is great for sensitive skin!
+With powerful protection of SPF 50 this kids sunscreen provides UVA and UVB protection and doesn’t have parabens, which is great for sensitive skin!
 The best way to apply is to spray it on until you see your skin glistening.
 If you want some extra tips on how to apply, take a peek at this blog post.
 A quick fix like this could give your kids great protection with minimal effort or worry.

 Cover Up with Protective Clothing